SQL INSTR Function

 SQL > SQL String Functions > INSTR Function

-The INSTR string in SQL is used to find the starting location of a pattern in a string.
+The INSTR function in SQL is used to find the starting location of a pattern in a string.
 This function is available in MySQL and Oracle, though they have slightly different syntaxes:

-The syntax for the Length function is as follows:
+The syntax for the INSTR function is as follows:

-Oracle: INSTR (str, pattern, [starting position, [nth location]]): Find the staring location of the nth occurrence of pattern beginning in the starting position-th position in string str.
+Find the starting location of the nth occurrence of pattern beginning in the starting position-th position in string str.

 Table Geography